tjr1387/create-random-password/README.md

 # Week 3 Homework Challenge
-# Creating a random, customized password
+## Creating a random, customized password

 ## Description

 The intention of this repo is to take an existing 'password generator' page and add the core functionality to actually make the password.
-A series of prompts will ask the user to define the character sets they want in the password; the password will then be automatically created based on the character sets chosen.
+A series of prompts will ask the user to define the character sets they want in the password; the password will then be automatically created and displayed based on the character sets chosen.

 ## Installation